 Disability Advocacy for Children and Youth Transitioning to Adulthood

-- If you are interested in assistance for a child or young adult, please complete the online intake form using the child’s information.
+- If you are interested in free legal representation and assistance for a child or young adult, please complete the online intake form using the child’s information.

 - If the child is living at home and is not working, include the household income.